-Unilever and the University of Liverpool are committed to a sustainable future, with a target of Net-Zero by 2050.
+Unilever, the University of Liverpool and the University of Oxford are committed to a sustainable future, with a target of Net-Zero by 2050.

 Next-Generation Sustainable Materials for Consumer Products